Spotlight: The Visual-Cognitive-Motor Movement Activity

 “Spotlight” is the visual-motor activity that engages attention, memory, self-regulation and social relationships by helping children THINK while they move.

-Spotlight is an engaging visually-based 5-minute physical activity for students and adults (ages 5 and up) that enhances attention, memory, self-regulation, and social interaction by requiring you to think while you move.
+Spotlight is an engaging visually-based 5-minute physical activity program for students and adults (ages 5 and up) that engages attention, memory, self-regulation, and social interaction by requiring you to think while you move.
+Reading the cognitive-visual-language in order to move in a coordinative, rhythmic pattern engages cognition.

 The "Anyone, Anywhere" Visual Cognitive-Motor Activity